 I really like the contrast of these umbrellas against the blue sky and water, representing the lively colors of Maldivian food and marine life.
 I got fascinated with the fresh and inviting hues of the fruits that we ate as well as the vibrant shades of corals and fish underneath.

-21. Lastly, I didn't expect Wifi access would be such a pain in the neck at the airport but then there are computer stations everywhere so passengers can still use them for free.
+21. Lastly, I didn’t expect Wifi access would be such a pain in the neck at the airport but HEY there are computer stations everywhere so passengers can still use them FREE OF CHARGE.